ms-iot/content/en-US/win10/samples/DriverLab.md

 The name of the driver for this lab is `gpiokmdfdemo`, and it will receive different IOCTL commands from a simple user-mode Win32 console application called `BinkyApp.exe`.
 These IOCTL commands will tell the driver what GPIO pins to set high or low.
 The driver `gpiokmdfdemo` will in turn communicate with the GpioClx (GPIO Class Extension) in Windows IoT Core to accomplish these requests.
 Take a look at the diagram below to familiarize yourself with the inner workings of this lab.

 ###Lab source code and binaries
-The source code for this sample can be found [here](https://github.com/ms-iot/samples/tree/develop/DriverSamples), where you will find 3 folders:
+The source code for this sample can be found [here](https://github.com/ms-iot/samples/tree/develop/DriverSamples){:target="_blank"}, where you will find 3 folders:

-1. [`DriverSamples\gpiokmdfdemo`](https://github.com/ms-iot/samples/tree/develop/DriverSamples/gpiokmdfdemo) containing the source code for the driver.
+1. [`DriverSamples\BlinkyApp`](https://github.com/ms-iot/samples/tree/develop/DriverSamples/BlinkyApp){:target="_blank"} containing pre-built binaries of the console application for x86 and ARM architectures.gpiokmdfdemo

-2. [`DriverSamples\consoleapp\BlinkyApp`](https://github.com/ms-iot/samples/tree/develop/DriverSamples/consoleapp/BlinkyApp) containing the source code for the console application.
+2. [`DriverSamples\consoleapp\BlinkyApp`](https://github.com/ms-iot/samples/tree/develop/DriverSamples/consoleapp/BlinkyApp){:target="_blank"} containing the source code for the console application.

-3. [`DriverSamples\BlinkyApp`](https://github.com/ms-iot/samples/tree/develop/DriverSamples/gpiokmdfdemo) containing pre-built binaries of the console application for x86 and ARM architectures.
+3. [`DriverSamples\gpiokmdfdemo`](https://github.com/ms-iot/samples/tree/develop/DriverSamples/gpiokmdfdemo){:target="_blank"} containing the source code for the driver.

 <br/>